MadliReiljan/AORA_App/README.md

 Download the Expo Go app onto your device, then use it to scan the QR code from Terminal and run.

-NP!
+NB!
 There may be some visual or technical differences when using Android phone, because the app was made for IOS users.

 ### Using Appwrite